pdehaye/BigOther/uber/README.md

 History of the request
 ======================

 I made a first request, by email, in July 2015.
 It was addressed to the Uber headquarters in the US, who punted to their European HQ in the Netherlands, but I never heard back from them.
-I tried to get the Dutch data protection authority to investigate on the topic, but they declined.
+I tried to get the [Dutch data protection authority to investigate on the topic](https://www.reddit.com/r/thenetherlands/comments/3rxs9a/help_with_submitting_a_verzoekschrift_bij_de/), but they declined and told me I would have to sue.
+The Belgian DPA refused to get involved, despite my nationality, as I had not used Uber there.

 On April 25th 2016, I filed again, this time by certified mail directly addressed in the Netherlands, which finally prompted a response from Uber NL.
 You can see the course of the exchange in the `letters/` folder.